 But if that bundle didn’t hit your set revenue KPIs, don’t immediately think of it as a failure.
 Instead, look at your AOV.
 Did AOV increase for the campaign?
 Did it decrease?
 What does that tell you?

-A decrease means one of a couple things:
+A decrease means one of a couple of things:

 - You underpriced the goods.

 - (More likely) This particular campaign and trend isn’t something customers of your brand are highly attuned to.

 Maybe a Memorial Day campaign and bundle will work better.
 Maybe you need to bundle the items with more sought after and trending pieces (think CBD-infused anything).
 This may mean you need to partner with a complementary brand.

 Not hitting your numbers doesn’t have to be a failure in this case.
 Instead, it’s directional as you begin to better understand your audience and optimize campaigns for future success.

 2. Conversion costs